ccdle12/struffle/README.md

 ### Create a Contract, Migration File and Test
 ```
-struffle create-all-contract-files <name of contract>
+struffle create-contract <name of contract>
 ```

 ### Deploy contracts